Arcitan/Ping-CLI/README.md

 ## Discussion

  Overall, I really enjoyed making this!
-This was my first time building a complete Unix-based CLI application completely from the ground-up.
+This was my first time building a complete Linux-based CLI application completely from the ground-up.
 Though I came in with knowledge of exceptional control flow, sockets/networking , and basic error-handling, a lot of the other stuff necessary for this
     project I picked up along the way.
 For example, I had no